archivesspace/archivesspace/frontend/public/mirador/README.md

 `common/iiif.rb`).
 The other bundled viewer is the Universal Viewer (see `../uv/`), which is the default.

+> **This is one of two copies, so upgrades have to be applied twice.** Each app
+> serves its own static files, so Mirador is bundled once for the staff UI
+> (`frontend/public/mirador/`) and once for the public UI
+> (`public/public/mirador/`).
+The two copies are identical and are meant to stay
+> on the same version, so an upgrade has to be made in both or the staff and
+> public viewers will drift apart.
+The Universal Viewer is duplicated the same
+> way (`frontend/public/uv/` and `public/public/uv/`), so upgrading both bundled
+> viewers means updating four directories.

 - Version: **3.4.3** (from the `mirador` npm package `dist/`)
 - License: Apache-2.0 (see `LICENSE.txt`; bundled dependency notices are in `mirador.min.js.LICENSE.txt`)